10 – Aurora

 # 2 – Everlong

-Everlong harbored a sound that came to silhouette a shift in the mid-nineties; music was moving forward for the bands of that time who realized they weren’t going anywhere if they didn’t switch their style up.
+Everlong harbored a sound that symbolized a shift in the mid-nineties; music was moving forward for the bands of that time who realized they weren’t going anywhere if they didn’t switch their style up.
 There’s a certain nostalgia to a song like this, and it’s also one of Grohl’s most personal compositions because it was written about the break-up of his first marriage.
 It’s also worth noting that Everlong is David Letterman’s favorite song; the Foo Fighters performed it at the end of the final Late Show episode.

 # 1 – Best of You

-After much consideration, it wasn’t a very daunting task choosing Best of You for the number one spot on our Top 10 Foo Fighters songs list.
-“Best of You,” is one of the best songs of the 2000s and certainly the golden child of the Foo Fighters catalog.
-It’s riveting, powerful, and oh so inspiring; a song about overcoming the obstacles that try to bring a person down.
-Grohl has stated that he got the inspiration behind Best of You after being on presidential candidate John Kerry’s campaign trail.
+After much consideration, choosing “Best of You” for the number one spot on our Top 10 Foo Fighters songs list wasn’t daunting.
+“Best of You” is one of the best songs of the 2000s and is indeed the golden child of the Foo Fighters catalog.
+It’s riveting, powerful, and inspiring: a song about overcoming the obstacles that try to bring a person down.
+Grohl has stated that he inspired Best of You after being on presidential candidate John Kerry’s campaign trail.

-It’s a song that equates to their legacy as a bona-fide arena band, and it’s definitely their live performance of the song that puts them in a category all of their own when it comes to retaining a spiritual connection with their fans.
-For further proof, check out their 2008 Wembley Stadium performance; that’s a band feeding off of the emotional unity of the crowd singing the words right back to them.
+It’s a song that equates to their legacy as a bona-fide arena band, and it’s their live performance of the song that puts them in a category all of their own when it comes to retaining a spiritual connection with their fans.
+For further proof, check out their 2008 Wembley Stadium performance; that’s a band feeding off the emotional unity of the crowd singing the words right back to them.